 Some of the best bets (from personal experience and that of many other riders) include Boosted, Metroboard, Ownboard, Meepo, Backfire, WowGo, Baja, and a few others.
 But these may not necessarily the fastest options I’ve seen.
 If you’re a speed junkie, consider Baja, Carvon Evo, and Enertion.

-Fastest Electric Skateboards: Final Word
+Fastest Electric Skateboards: Conclusion

 The BajaBoard G4X Off-road 4WD is clearly the swiftest consumer e-board I’ve seen.
-Unfortunately, Amazon don’t carry it as of this post.
+Unfortunately, Amazon doesn’t carry it as of this post.
 Its top speed approaches 37 mph, but I doubt you really want to go that fast under any circumstance.
 And even if you could drive the thing that fast, I’m not sure you’d survive the speed wobbles.

 Seriously, very few electric skateboards on Amazon and other online shops offer over 30 mph without sacrificing comfort and stability.
 But the BajaBoard G4X is exceptional as far as speed and stability.
 It’s arguably the best off-road electric skateboard ever created.
 I highly recommend it.